oe7drt/oe7drt-hugo/content/about/_index.md

 My website is a personal storage of a set of information about many different things --- mostly about ham radio and other tech stuff.
 The main goal of my blog is for my personal usage.
-That is because some articles may not explain everything --- I hope I can reproduce a working setup with all the steps in these articles.
+That is because some articles may not explain everything --- I hope I can reproduce a working setup (for me) with all the steps in these articles.

 *I could have saved some links in my bookmarks, right?* Well, I have.
 But I do that now for a long time and it sometimes happens, that one or another link becomes